ignigoliz/amanuensis/README.md

 > **Warning:**
 > Code intended for **28c256 EEPROM** which has 32K addresses each storing 8-bit values.
-> Use for other parallel EEPROMs might be possible but you will have to adapt the code.
+> Use for other parallel EEPROMs might be possible but you will have to adapt the code and the hardware.
 Check section [Use with other EEPROMs](#use-with-other-eeproms).

 ---